gokulmInfy/m2x-particle-core/README.md

 int post(const char* feedId, const char* streamName, T value);
 ```

-Here we use C++ templates to generate functions for different types of values, feel free to use values of `float`, `int`, `long` or even `const char*` types here.
+Here we use C++ templates to generate functions for different types of values.
+Feel free to use values of `float`, `int`, `long` or even `const char*` types here.

 Post multiple values
 --------------------

-M2X also supports posting multiple values to multiple streams in one call, use the following function for this:
+M2X also supports posting multiple values to multiple streams in one call.
+Use the following function to do this:

 ```
 template <class T>